Medicare Part C – Medicare Advantage

 With most PPO plans, you pay less if you use doctors, hospitals, and other health care providers that belong to the plan’s network.
 You can use doctors, hospitals and providers outside of the network, but you may pay higher copays and coinsurance.

 PFFS plans are like Original Medicare in that you can generally go to any doctor, other health care provider, or hospital if they agree to treat you.
 A PFFS plan determines how much it will pay doctors, other health care providers, and hospitals, and how much you must pay when you get care.

 SNPs provide focused and specialized health care for specific groups of people, such as those who have both Medicare and Medicaid, who live in a nursing home, or have certain chronic medical conditions.

 - MSA – Medical Savings Account

-This is a plan that combines a high deductible health plan with a bank account.
-Medicare deposits money into the account (usually less than the deductible).
+A MSA plan combines a high-deductible health plan with a bank account.
+Medicare deposits money directly into the account (usually less than the deductible).
 You can use the money to pay for your health care services during the year.

 You Must Continue to Pay Your Part B Premium

 If you enroll in a Medicare Advantage plan you will need to continue paying your Medicare Part B premium, as well as any premium charged by the plan you choose.
 A monthly premium may apply and can vary based on the plan selected.